arcuri82/testing_security_development_enterprise_systems/README.md

     a more direct/explicit library.

-* `Java EE`: in theory the "official" Java framework for enterprise development.
+* `Java EE`: in theory it was the "official" Java framework for enterprise development.
+   But Oracle (owner of Java) donated it away in 2017, and now it is called `Jakarta EE`.
-   However, in our opinion, it is much worse than Spring.
+   Anyway, in our opinion, it is much worse than Spring.
    Job-wise, at least in Norway, it is used less and less.
    Still, it is important to look at different frameworks.
    As the jump from Java EE to Spring is relatively simple, it is a good choice as starting point before moving into SpringBoot.
-   Furthermore, you cannot really appreciate SpringBoot until you have gone through the blood, sweat and tears of debugging an EJB test using Arquillian to deploy to a Wildfly container.
+   Furthermore, you cannot really appreciate SpringBoot until you have gone through the blood, sweat and tears of debugging an EJB test using Arquillian to deploy to a WildFly container.

 ### Documentation